dbiir/meetup/README.md

 3. **Invited Talks**.
 Occasionally, researchers outside the group is invited to give a talk on recent researches.

 ## Organizing Committee
-The committee is responsible for organizing the meetup and serving everybody, including updating website, booking a conference room, hosting the meetup, etc.
+The committee is responsible for organizing the meetup and serving everybody, including updating the website, booking a conference room, hosting the meetup, etc.

 Members:
 + Guodong Jin (@ray6080)